How does the Push browser extension work?

 How Push securely analyzes passwords

-The Push extension analyzes the security of an account by performing checks for leaked, shared, reused or weak passwords; MFA usage and MFA method; capturing the login method (password, SAML, or OIDC); and others.
+The Push extension analyzes the security of an account by performing checks for stolen, leaked, shared, reused or weak passwords; MFA usage and MFA method; capturing the login method (password, SAML, or OIDC); and others.

 The extension does not store passwords or send them anywhere.
 It is able to perform security checks on passwords by generating a SHA256 partial hash that is salted, stored locally, and used for comparisons.
 These salted partial hashes are known as fingerprints.